PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

     git branch crosswalk-1/28.0.1500.36 master
     ```

-1. Determine the new Chromium branch and revision that are going to be used.
+1. Determine the new Chromium release that is going to be used.

-    Assuming we are tracking **linux-beta** and it is now at release **30.0.1599.66**: the _true branch_ column in OmahaProxy says the branch number is **1599_59**, so the Subversion branch in Chromium's repository is `branches/1599_66`.

-    Contrary to Blink, there is no need to check the `DEPS` file in the release branch; if you still want to, the `'src'` section in `releases/30.0.1599.66/DEPS` should point to the same revision as _true branch_ in OmahaProxy, **226662**:
-    ```python
-    # ...
-    'src':
-      '/branches/1650/src@226662',
-    # ...
-    ```
+    Assuming we are tracking **linux-beta** and it is now at release **30.0.1599.66**.
+This is the tag/release we will rebase onto.
+Chromium's git repository uses tags a bit differently than most git projects: while most project use a tag to refer to a commit part of a certain branch and can be accessed by traversing this branch, Chromium's release tags point to a single commit descending from a branch but not referenced by it.
+The sole purpose of this commit is to update `DEPS` and `.DEPS.git` so that Chromium's dependencies are at the correct revisions.

+    In other words: going to OmahaProxy and looking at the _true branch_ corresponding to **30.0.1599.66**, it is possible to see that it comes from the branch **1599_59**.
+In git, it means one can fetch and follow `refs/branch-heads/1599_59` containing all commits from trunk/master that have been merged into the 1599_59 branch, but with outdated versions of `DEPS` and `.DEPS.git`.
+The tag `refs/tags/30.0.1599.66`, on the other hand, points to a commit fixing `DEPS` and `.DEPS.git` that is a direct child of the commit in `refs/branch-heads/1599_59` but is **not** part of that branch.

-1. Fetch the new Chromium branch and create a new `upstream` branch.
+1. Fetch the new Chromium tag and create a new `upstream` branch.

     ```sh
     git fetch https://chromium.googlesource.com/chromium/src.git +refs/tags/30.0.1599.66:my-upstream-copy
     ```

     Verify the new branch `my-upstream-copy` has been created by running `git branch`.

-    As the same branch can be used for more than one release, the commit at the tip of the branch might not be the one corresponding to the release we want.
-Use `git log` or `git svn find-rev` to determine the SHA1 hash corresponding to the Subversion revision determined in the previous section (226662), and then reset to it:
-    ```sh
-    git checkout my-upstream-copy
-    git reset --hard <SHA1>
-    ```

 1. Rebase existing fork-specific changes in `master` on top of the new `upstream` branch.